isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-app-ctp.md

 * [Teaser:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) Upload a 320x50 banner to entice viewer to click and expand the ad to view in fullscreen
 * [Overlay:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) Upload a 320 x50 banner is shown while the ad is playing.
 Can be the same as teaser.
 * [Sharing Buttons:](../../../../user-guide/execution/ad-unit-setup/sharing-buttons.md) Layer on Facebook or Twitter buttons.
-* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md)&nbsp;Add in 3rd party tracking pixels.
+* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md) Add in 3rd party tracking pixels.
 * Preview the Ad in either Portrait or Landscape view.

-**Save & Submit for Review&nbsp;**
+**Save & Submit for Review **
-TubeMogul's&nbsp; [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)&nbsp;team&nbsp;verifies&nbsp;that the ad is rendering properly and clicking through.
+TubeMogul's  [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.
 Remember that in order to deliver your campaign, you must attach your ad to a placement.